Become acquainted with perhaps a few unknown dimensions – thoughts, ambitions, wisdoms, life changing moments – of this inspiring artist.

 What project are you working on now?

 Currently I am an Artist-in-Residence at SÍM, Reykjavík, Iceland.
 I am also working on a project with my friend and colleague, Anastasia Artemeva.
 We are collaborating on the shared cultural history of the Finnish and the Russians, and summer cottages and dachas.
-The project will be a participatory installation at Gallery Huuto in Helsinki, Finland, in the summer 2017.
+The project will be a participatory installation at Gallery Huuto in Helsinki, Finland.

 Why do you do what you do?